Customizing

 "3": 1.5rem,

-To add a single value to a default map you can use map-set
+);You can add a single value to a default map with map-set values within a variable:

 @use "sass:map";